Equity Metals Corporation: Equity Metals Announces the Closing of Private Placement

 The gross proceeds received from the sale of both the FT Units and PFT Units will be used for work programs on the Company's Silver Queen, Au-Ag, exploration property, in British Columbia.
 The net proceeds received from the sale of the NFT Units will be used for general working capital.

-The Company may pay finders' fees comprised of cash and non-transferable warrants in connection with the Offering.
+Two insiders of the Company subscribed for an aggregate 583,333 FT Units.
+Such participation is considered to be a "related party transaction" as defined under Multilateral Instrument 61-101 ("MI 61-101").
+The Company is relying on the exemptions from the valuation and minority shareholder approval requirements of MI 61-101 contained in sections 5.5(a) and 5.7(1)(a) of MI 61-101, as the fair market value of the participation in the Offering by insiders does not exceed 25% of the market capitalization of the Company, as determined in accordance with MI 61-101.

+In connection with the Offering, the Company paid finders' fees comprised of an aggregate $56,155.68 and 490,764 non-transferable finder warrants, with each finder warrant exercisable to purchase one common share for a period of 3 years at a price of $0.15.
 The Offering and payment of finders' fees is subject to TSX Venture Exchange approval.

 About Silver Queen Project